jamierumbelow/alchemy/README.md

       "tests": "./index_name.test.json"
     }

-...and run the tool against one (or many) indexes:
+...and run the tool against the index to see the results:

     $ alchemy index_name
+        ✔ "off"
+        ✖ "" [year < 1990]
+                - Expected results weren't returned
+        ✔ "off" [year < 1990]

+Try adding `box_office` as a descending custom ranking attribute and run it again:

+    $ alchemy index_name
+        ✔ "off"
+        ✔ "" [year < 1990]
+        ✔ "off" [year < 1990]

 ## To Do